ihrke/pypillometry/docs/usage.rst

 Plotting/Summarizing Data
 -------------------------

+Plotting
+^^^^^^^^

 It is crucial to validate preprocessing steps by visually inspecting the results using plots.
 Therefore, :mod:`pypillometry` implements several plotting facilities that encourage active exploration of the dataset.

-Please follow the tutorial :ref:`Plotting of pupillometric data </docs/plotting.ipynb>`
+Please see the tutorial :ref:`Plotting of pupillometric data </docs/plotting.ipynb>` for more details.

-Plotting
-^^^^^^^^

 .. autosummary::